Luketedwards/harmonize/README.md

 6. Deployment
       - Use the hosting platform Heroku to deploy and host my final code.

+## A note on relational vs non-relational databases

+I have created this project using MongoDb as my database.
+I chose to use MongoDb due comments in the course material stating that for something like a social media platform, where the database content is very varied and changing that a non-relational databse might be the best choice.
+Although MongoDb is technically a non-relational database, I have used it in a relational manner, where all data associated (messages, projects, files) with a user is tied to their unique username.
+I spoke to the assessments team to check that this is okay, and they have confirmed to me that it is.

 ##  User Experience (UX)
 ---